vitelabs/vite-wiki/docs/api/vitejs/accountBlock/accountBlock.md

 ```

 ### send
 Send account block.
-The account block must be complete.
+The account block must be complete and signed.

 - **Returns**:
     - Promise<`AccountBlock`>